CPAN-Security/security.metacpan.org/meetings/cpansec-minutes-2025-06-18.md

 #### CPAN::Meta::Spec, Requirements and PURLs
 - @sjn and @leont discussed at PTS, decided to
   - [ ] @sjn - put together a detailed proposal
+  - @sjn asked for volunteers to work with so as to help move this along
   - no update

 #### CycloneDX 1.7 Sustainability fields